Usteal/G-lang/README.md

 # GOCX

-This language will unify graphics compute across AMD, Nvidia and Intel GPU's.
+A language to unify graphics compute across AMD, Nvidia and Intel GPU's.